Your car will have to stay off the new Rockland Street bridge, but only for a little while longer.

 The Wellesley Police Department issued a reminder to the public in January announcing that the Rockland Street Bridge will permanently close to road traffic during construction.
 The bridge was expected to re-open this month, mid-December according to a Board of Selectmen's meeting a few weeks ago.

-MassDot announced in May that the cost would increase, in part due to outdated information about the bridge abutments.
+MassDot announced in May that .
 Bridge demolition began in July.

 Despite the closure, one motorist still tried to take the pedestrian bridge in late February.